pvalluru/webAPPWithMongoDB/README.md

 # webAPPWithMongoDB
-building a flask based application with mongoDB as backend data base.
+Building a flask based application with mongoDB as backend data base.

 # Set Up
 ##### 1. MongoDB